exaland/uptime-kuma/.github/REVIEW_GUIDELINES.md

-# Uptime Kuma Review Guidelines
+# Direct Alerte Review Guidelines

 > [!NOTE]
 > These review guidelines are a work in progress, and are frequently